kionell/osu-downloader/README.md

 downloader.addMultipleEntries(entries);

-downloader.downloadSingle(); // First file will be downloaded. downloader.downloadSignle(); // Second file will be downloaded. downloader.downloadAll();    // Rest of the files will be downloaded.
+downloader.downloadSingle(); // First file will be downloaded. downloader.downloadSingle(); // Second file will be downloaded. downloader.downloadAll();    // Rest of the files will be downloaded.
 ```